AviatrixSystems/avxlabs-docs/ace_ops/docs/lab6.md

 External Connection Configuration
 ```

-Wait some seconds for the completion of the S2C.
-The new connection will show up with a red ball symbol.
+Please wait a few seconds for the completion of the S2C.
+The new connection will appear as down (indicated by a red arrow symbol).

 ```{figure} images/lab6-notdone.png
 ---